quasarbright/miniclass/README.md

 `bs-manual-eager` is like `bs-manual`, but immediately expands expression positions instead of creating suspensions.
 Additionally, rather than purely using syntax parameters for `this`, dynamic parameters are used under the hood to allow eager expansion of syntax parameter references.
+I did this just to see if it was possible.
+No advantages over non-eager that I can think of.